The International Baccalaureate® (IB) Diploma Programme (DP) is for students aged 16-19.

 The DP curriculum

-The DP curriculum is made up of six subject groups and the DP core, comprising theory of knowledge (TOK), creativity, activity, service (CAS) and the extended essay.
+The Diploma Programme (DP) curriculum is made up of six subject groups and the DP core, comprising theory of knowledge (TOK), creativity, activity, service (CAS) and the extended essay.

-Through the DP core, students reflect on the nature of knowledge, complete independent research and undertake a project that often involves community service.
+Through the Diploma Programme (DP) core, students reflect on the nature of knowledge, complete independent research and undertake a project that often involves community service.

 Read about the DP curriculum.